Cornee5674/RayTracer/readme.txt

 My raytracer has all the minimum requirements.
 Aside from those, I have also implemented multi-threading.
 The application automatically decides how many cores to use for rendering.
 All cores will be used, so on a 16 core system, 16 threads will be created for rendering.
+All source code that is written by me (except for MyApplication.cs) will be in the folder: RayTracer within the root directory

 When opening the application, some text will appear in the console that opens next to it.
 It first asks for a FOV.
 It must be above 0 and an integer.
 If those requirements are not met, the same question pops up again.